Q1: How quickly will I get my refund?

 If we need more information to process your tax return, we will contact you by mail.

 IRS representatives can only research the status of your return if it’s been 21 days or more since you filed electronically, more than six weeks since you mailed your paper return, or if Where’s My Refund? directs you to contact us.
-Our general telephone number is 1-800-829-1040.
-However, given our limited resources, our phone lines are going to be extremely busy this year – and there will frequently be extensive wait times.
+The IRS general telephone number is 1-800-829-1040.
+However, given the IRS limited resources, IRS phone lines are going to be extremely busy this year – and there will frequently be extensive wait times.

 Q18: My return included a request for a refund of tax withheld on a Form 1042-S, Foreign Person’s U.S. Source Income Subject to Withholding.
 When can I expect my refund?

 If you requested a refund of tax withheld on a Form 1042-S Foreign Person’s U.S. Source Income Subject to Withholding by filing a Form 1040NR U.S. Nonresident Alien Income Tax Return, IRS will need additional time to process the return.
 Please allow up to 6 months from the original due date of the 1040NR return or the date you actually filed the 1040NR, whichever is later to receive any refund due.